Dellonath/Dellonath/README.md

 <h3 align="center">Skills</h3>
 <br>
 <p>
-  Here are some skills I currently have and all of these are in constant development with each project, course and study. below we have the technologies that I     know and beside my confidence in working with this respective tool.<br>
+  Here are some of the skills I currently have.
+All of these are in constant development with each project, course, and study.
+The following list includes the technologies I know and my confidence in using them.<br>
   <h5>IDE's</h5>
     <a href="https://jupyter.org/">
      <img src="https://img.shields.io/static/v1?label=Jupyter%20Notebook&message=95%&color=107C10&style=for-the-badge&logo=Jupyter"/>